Dr Anna Williams

 Dr Anna Williams read Archaeology and Anthropology at Oxford University (1995-1998), and completed an MSc in Forensic Anthropology at Bradford University (1999).
 After working for West Yorkshire Police as a Forensic Mark Analyst from 2000-2001, she gained her PhD in Forensic Anthropology from Sheffield University in 2005.
 Her doctoral research used novel histological and immunohistochemical techniques to quantify bone fracture healing, which is of particular relevance to the investigation of child abuse and identification of unknown individuals.

 Anna is an experienced Forensic Anthropologist, with considerable case work experience.
-She regularly undertakes consultancy work for local police forces, Forensic Engineering Solutions and Kenyon International Emergency Services.
+She regularly undertakes consultancy work for national police forces, Forensic Engineering Solutions and Kenyon International Emergency Services.

 Anna writes an award-winning blog called Forensic Anna:thropology.